gofractally/psibase/doc/psidk/src/format/fracpack.md

 uint8_t[size]   data;   // Selected inner object
 ```

 Alternatives are sequentially-numbered starting from `0`.
-The must not be greater than 127.
-The `size` field allows decoders to safely skip newly-added alternatives that they are not aware of.
+The tag must not be greater than 127.

 ## Safety Checking

+When deserializing an object of type `T`
+- If any field that is part of `T` is malformed, validation MUST fail
-When deserializing an object of type `T`, if the data is not a valid serialization of any type that can be deserialized as `T`, validation MUST fail.
-The following is a non-exhaustive list of conditions that MUST be validated:
+- if the data is not a valid serialization of any type that can be deserialized as `T`, validation SHOULD fail

+The following is a non-exhaustive list of requirements to validate:
-- bool values must be 0 or 1
+- bool values MUST be 0 or 1
-- Unknown fixed data MUST be a multiple of 4 octets and each 4-octet group MUST be a valid offset pointer
+- Unknown fixed data SHOULD be a multiple of 4 octets and each 4-octet group SHOULD be a valid offset pointer
 - Every regular offset pointer MUST equal the end of the preceding object if it is known
+- Every regular offset point MUST NOT be before the last known position even if the end of the preceding object is not known.
 - Every offset pointer MUST be in bounds
-- The size of a vector must be an exact multiple of the fixed size of each element
+- The size of a vector MUST be an exact multiple of the fixed size of each element
-- An offset pointer to an empty vector must be represented as 0
+- An offset pointer to an empty vector MUST be represented as 0
-- The size of a variant must be the same as the size of the inner object if the inner size is known
+- The size of a variant MUST be the same as the size of the inner object if the inner size is known
+- The last field of a tuple or extensible struct MUST NOT be an empty optional

 TODO: finish this list.
 Make sure both the C++ and Rust implementations' checkers enforce the rules.

 ## Serialization Compatibility

-An serialized object of type `T` may be deserialized as type `U` if any of the following conditions hold
+An serialized object of type `T` may be deserialized as type `U` if any of the following are true:
 - `T` is the same type as `U`
 - `T` and `U` are both non-extensible structs with the same number of members AND each member of `T` can be deserialized as the corresponding member of `U`
 - `T` and `U` are both tuples or extensible structs with the same number of members AND each member of `T` can be deserialized as the corresponding member of `U`